# #

 - The Académie has skipped writers who do not fit its assumptions: Victor Hugo was barely invited, and Voltaire, Balzac, Dumas, Zola, Flaubert (...) not at all.

-But Maxime du Camp was admitted for publishing a ferocious account of La Commune, Les Convulsions de Paris (in 1879).
+But Maxime du Camp was admitted after publishing a ferocious account of La Commune, Les Convulsions de Paris (in 1879).

 - Its 40 members, writers who are co-opted for life, choose replacements when openings arise: Mentalities stay the same and change is almost impossible.